LitXBench: A Benchmark for Extracting Experiments from Scientific Literature: Abstract

 \section{Abstract}

 Aggregating experimental data from papers enables materials scientists to build better property prediction models and to facilitate scientific discovery.
 Recently, interest has grown in extracting not only single material properties but also entire experimental measurements.
 To support this shift, we introduce LitXBench, a framework for benchmarking methods that extract experiments from literature.
 We also present LitXAlloy, a dense benchmark comprising 1426 total measurements from 19 alloy papers.
-By storing the benchmark's entries as Python objects, rather than text-based formats such as CSV or JSON, we improve auditability and enable programmatic data validation.
+By storing the benchmark's entries as Python objects, rather than CSV or JSON, we improve the auditability of the data and enable programmatic validation.
 We find that frontier language models, such as Gemini 3.1 Pro Preview, outperform existing multi-turn extraction pipelines by up to 0.37 F1.
 Our results suggest that this performance gap arises because extraction pipelines associate measurements with compositions rather than the processing steps that define a material.